 This is a safety education program for children who will be entering Kindergarten in the Fall.
 Safety Town students are taught topics such as fire safety, safety belts, pedestrian safety, bike safety, bus safety, personal safety, and playground safety.
 Stow Youth Services coordinates this program along with the implementation of two teachers and teen volunteers.

 The permanent Safety Village is also used for this program which allows students to learn bike safety and pedestrian safety in a real-life setting.
 The Village is a huge success with a great positive response from the community.

 In response to a need that we have identified for students who have a developmental disability and who will benefit from a modified Safety Town curriculum at an age that is older than the traditional Safety Town, the City of Stow developed Safety Town Stars.
 This summer program is open to students with developmental disabilities going into first grade through high school.

-The Parenting Program continues to grow and expand to our community’s needs.
-We have a Kimpton Coed Age Group and a High School Coed Age Group that meets simultaneously with the parents groups.
-This six hour mandated program has continued to assist parents with effective parenting techniques and strategies.
+The Parenting Program continues to grow and expand to our community's needs.
+We have a Kimpton Coed Age Group and a High School Coed Age Group that meets simultaneously with the parent groups.
+This six-hour mandated program has continued to assist parents with effective parenting techniques and strategies.
 The evaluations received have continued to be very positive.

 Juveniles that have been charged with a tobacco violation are required to attend our Tobacco Intervention Program.
 This curriculum is a four-hour class that is usually broken down into two evenings.
 The program is designed to make the student aware of how deep their involvement is with tobacco and the future consequences of continued use.
 We also discuss helpful tips on beating the addiction.